jamwaffles/jamwaffles.github.io/zola/content/2018-12-10-default-arguments-for-cooler-testing.md

 +++
-layout: post
+layout = "post"
-title:  "Default arguments for cooler testing"
+title = "Default arguments for cooler testing" date = "2018-12-10 22:02:59"
-date:   2018-12-10 22:02:59
-categories: typescript
+categories = "typescript"
 +++

 In my [other post](/typescript/2018/12/10/typechecking-helper-functions-in-typescript.html) about